Rule 8.204. Contents and form of briefs

 (Subd (a) amended effective January 1, 2006.)

-(3)The type style must be roman; but for emphasis, italics or boldface may be used or the text may be underscored.
+(3)The font style must be roman; but for emphasis, italics or boldface may be used or the text may be underscored.
 Case names must be italicized or underscored.
 Headings may be in uppercase letters.

 (5)The lines of text must be unnumbered and at least one-and-a-half-spaced.
 Headings and footnotes may be single-spaced.
 Quotations may be block-indented and single-spaced.
 Single-spaced means six lines to a vertical inch.